ElektraInitiative/libelektra/doc/decisions/manpages.md

 ## Problem

 Our manpages are written as Markdown in doc/help and then converted to roff and stored in doc/man.
+This was a workaround, because `ronn-ng` isn't available on most distributions and we want to avoid packages without manpages are being built.
 Storing generated files is annoying, as it requires:

 - developers to always update generated files if the sources are changed